thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Argument Axiom
-When you choose argument as an action, you deal with disagreement by seeking common ground rather than force.[^3] That choice commits you to a shared method of inquiry: you offer reasons others can examine and treat their responses as worthy of inspection.
-It also commits you to an ethic: judgment stays accountable to those reasons and constrained by coherence (you can’t affirm claims that conflict with your other claims).
-These norms are the conditions that make it possible to evaluate claims as better or worse justified (and, where appropriate, as true or false), and to treat discourse as a practice of learning.
+When you choose argument as an action, you deal with disagreement by seeking common ground rather than resorting to force.[^3] This choice commits you to a shared method of inquiry: you offer reasons others can examine, and you treat their feedback as worthy of inspection.
+It also commits you to an ethic—your judgment must remain accountable to those reasons and constrained by coherence, meaning you can’t affirm claims that conflict with one another.
+These norms create the conditions that make it possible to evaluate claims as better or worse justified—and, where appropriate, as true or false—and to treat discourse as a practice of learning.

 ---